SimonTheLeg/konf-go/Readme.md

 ## Ideas for Future Improvements

 - Make it work with other shells like bash or fish
-- Maybe you can print zsh_func directly from a command?
 - Allow usage of other fuzzy finders like fzf
 - Add CI
 - Double check the root.go and command descriptions